ahmedhammad97/Principles-of-Package-Design-Reading-Notes/README.md

 - It uses dependency inversion to avoid concrete dependencies
 - It is open for extension and closed for modification

 Packages that violates the principle usually have some *parallel* features that are not materially related.
 This is usually achieved through splitting the package or extracting only the problematic parts into another package.
-At the end, classes that are *always used together* should be together.
+Classes that are *always used together* should be together.

 Splitting packages have their cost too.
 The smaller the packages are, the more you will have of them, the more work you have to put into making new releases, managing repositories, issues, etc. Therefore, you need to find the golden middle between too many small packages, and too few large packages.